Best Known For

 After serving in the U.S. Army's Signal Corps in the early 1950s, Asner moved to New York to pursue an acting career.
-While he landed a few stage roles and made some TV appearances, his career didn't really take off until he landed a part on The Mary Tyler Moore Show.
-The situation comedy followed the travails of Mary Richards (Mary Tyler Moore), a professional woman in her 30s working in TV news in Minneapolis.
+While he landed a few stage roles and made some television appearances, his career didn't really take off until he landed a part on The Mary Tyler Moore Show (1970-77).
+The situation comedy followed the life of Mary Richards—played by Mary Tyler Moore—a professional woman in her 30s working in TV news in Minneapolis.
 The show was groundbreaking for its time, showing an independent woman focused on her career.
 Asner played her boss, Lou Grant, a tough producer who, despite his hard facade, was more of a teddy bear than a grizzly bear.
-Audiences adored his portrayal of the character; reviewers and his peers did, too.
+Audiences adored his portrayal of the character, along with reviewers and peers as well.

 Asner was nominated for an Emmy Award seven times for his work on the show, winning the award three times—in 1971, 1972 and 1975.
 Though still popular, the series ended in 1977.
 During its final episode, most members of the TV station's news staff were fired after new management took over.

 While The Mary Tyler Moore Show was finished, the character of Lou Grant lived on.
-He moved to Los Angeles to become the city editor for a Los Angeles newspaper on the dramatic series Lou Grant.
-Asner's character often went head-to-head with the newspaper's publisher, Margaret Pynchon (played by Nancy Marchand).
+He moved to Los Angeles to become the city editor for a Los Angeles newspaper on the dramatic series Lou Grant (1977-82).
+Asner's character often went head-to-head with the newspaper's publisher, Margaret Pynchon, played by Nancy Marchand.
 While the show had its share of lighter moments, it took on many important issues, including gun control and child abuse.

 In the later years of the series, Asner became known for speaking out on numerous social and political topics, especially in opposition to the U.S. involvement in Central America.
 The show was canceled in 1982, reportedly due to poor ratings, while some—including Asner—have speculated that the actor's activism may have influenced the decision to end the series.